Richa-04/Three-Page-Frontend/README.md

 Images used in this project are either personal copyright or sourced from:
 - Unsplash (Free License)
 - Google Fonts Icons (Apache License)

-See `licenses.txt` for detailed image attribution.

----

-*This project was created as part of a web development course to demonstrate fundamental frontend development skills.*